Saturday, December 31, 2016

 Did I mention religion?
 Have you noticed how cats have become objects of almost cult-like worship for these women?
 They’ve replaced the role previously held by Jesus, the Virgin Mary, the Buddha.
 It’s little wonder either.
 The cats have done it by design.
 They're leading us to worship them.

 Yes, scientists say evolution explains the virus, but I know differently.
 Though I support evolutionary theory in general, in this instance I smell intelligent design.
 Alien intelligent design.
-Toxoplasma is in fact a high-grade bioweapon installed in the cats in pursuance of total human enslavement at the hands (or: paws) of these stinking pseudo-mammals and their alien overlords.
+Toxoplasma is in fact a high-grade bioweapon installed in the cats in pursuance of total human enslavement at the hands, or paws, of these stinking pseudo-mammals and their alien overlords.

-I can still remember the shudder I felt arriving in Asia back in the ‘90s when I saw how saturated the culture was with this mouthless little cartoon vermin, the Kitty icon.
+I can still remember the shudder I felt arriving in Asia back in the ‘90s when I saw how saturated the culture was with this mouthless little vermin, the Kitty icon.
 At the time I didn’t understand what was behind my shudder.
 Now I do.
 I was experiencing a premonition of the slow infiltration that was just then entering a new stage.

 Two decades on, Kitty has infiltrated the West too.
 In the States I see Kitty girls all over and cat ladies popping up on every corner.
 Start with Avril Lavigne and work your way out.